TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 ===============================================

-Before the the first lines of code can be written, it is necessary to create the basic infrastructure of the extension.
+Before the first lines of code can be written, it is necessary to create the basic infrastructure of the extension.
 To allow TYPO3 to load the extension, some default configuration files must be created.
 Let's start by creating a folder ``store_inventory`` in the folder :file:`typo3conf/ext/`
 - the folder name `store_inventory` corresponds to the unique identifier of our extension